Sodium-Ion Battery Market Signals: Dated Research, Plants, and Commercial Availability

 - Environmental Benefits: Sodium extraction has a lower environmental impact than lithium mining, positioning sodium ion batteries as a more sustainable alternative, particularly as battery recycling processes are developed.

 Cost considerations currently show sodium ion batteries at approximately USD 59 per kilowatt-hour versus USD 52 for lithium iron phosphate (LFP) batteries.
-However, as production scales and technology matures, this gap is expected to narrow and potentially reverse, creating a compelling value proposition, particularly for stationary storage applications.
+However, as production scales and technology matures, this gap is expected to narrow and potentially reverse, creating a potential value proposition, particularly for stationary storage applications.

 Forecasting the Future